 Kefir is a fermented milk drink that is filling and contains probiotics.
 As mentioned above, these may promote better Digestion and gut health.

 LEAFY GREEN VEGETABLES

 Leafy green vegetables are packed with nutrients that are helpful for Digestion.

 According to an article in the journal Nature Chemical Biology, these vegetables also contain sulfoquinovose.
 This is a sugar that may feed healthful bacteria in the stomach, thereby promoting Digestion.

 WORST FOODS FOR DIGESTION

-Western diets are filled with processed foods, artificial flavours and colours as well as tons of preservatives.
-And we do love our butter, fat and salt.
-Cutting down on these foods is best but always remember to enjoy your life and not deprive yourself of guilty pleasures.
+Western diets are filled with processed foods, artificial flavors, colors, and preservatives.
+And we do love our butter, fat, and salt.
+Cutting down on these foods is best, but remember to enjoy your life and not deprive yourself of guilty pleasures.

-Although most foods are fine to consume in moderation, some are not as helpful for digestion.
+Although most foods are OK to consume in moderation, some are not as helpful for Digestion.

 Some foods and drinks increase the risk of bloating, heartburn, and diarrhea.
 Examples of these include:

 - milk or white chocolate